datagistips/MapFailbruaryChallenge/README.md

 All the energy is concentrated on digestion, none for the neurons.
 Perfect moment to mentally prepare a stupid challenge.

 ### ➡️ Step 3 : Launch (February)
-Launch the challenge on twitter with #30DayMapFailChallenge hashtag
+Launch the challenge on twitter

 ## To-do list
 - Automatically collect tweets from the event hashtag and make a page of tweets